-Many people who go online looking for love will end up being scammed because they are often in a vulnerable state of mind.
+Many people who go online looking for love will be scammed because they are often in a vulnerable state of mind.
 It's easy for scammers to create fake dating profiles on almost any dating website.

 Scammers will groom their victims using online dating websites as well as other forms of communication.
 An example would be communication on social media messaging services such as Facebook messaging, texting, emailing, etc.

-|Consider this: The $201 million was the number reported in 2019 for money lost in romance scams, the amount of money lost is potentially much higher as not all scams get reported. |
+|Consider this: The $201 million was the number reported in 2019 for money lost in romance scams.
+However, the amount of money lost is potentially much higher as not all scams get reported. |

-How to catch an online dating scammer
+How to track an online dating scammer:

 A few simple tricks to catch a dating scammer:

-Look at their social media accounts- Try to locate their social media profiles; a reverse phone lookup or people search by name can also help you locate their social media profiles.
+A reverse phone lookup or people's search by name can also help you locate their social media profiles.

-How to catch a phone scammer
+How to track a phone scammer:

 A few simple tricks to catch a phone scammer:

-Google phone lookup- Lookup the phone number on Google, sometimes people will report a phone number on scamming sites or the phone number may have been shared somewhere else online.
+Google phone lookup: Lookup the phone number on Google.
+Sometimes people will report a phone number on scamming sites, or the phone number may have been shared somewhere else online.

-These emails are called phishing emails, and while some of them are legit (there are necessary reasons that you would need to change your password) others are clearly (or not so clearly) from scammers.
+These emails are called phishing emails, and while some of them are legit (there are necessary reasons that you would need to change your password), others are clearly (or not so clearly) from scammers.

-How to catch an email scammer
+How to track an email scammer:

 So how do you avoid becoming a victim of a phishing email scam?